Benneee/Task-List/README.md

 ## The Task-List Application

-A simple application to collect users' task via a form written in JavaScript.
+A simple application to help you note your tasks written in JavaScript.
-A project developed to strengthened my JavaScript knowledge.
+A project developed to strengthen my JavaScript knowledge.

+View the project here: https://benneee.github.io/Task-List/

 Credit: Brad Traversy (Modern JavaScript course)